Features Skin Read Blog Support Download for iOS

 How They Actually Work Together

-Azelaic acid is a naturally occurring dicarboxylic acid with anti-inflammatory, antioxidant, and antimicrobial properties.
-It targets the bacteria that cause acne, calms redness, and inhibits melanocytes to treat hyperpigmentation disorders like melasma and post-inflammatory hyperpigmentation.
+As a 2024 review in Clinical, Cosmetic and Investigational Dermatology describes, azelaic acid is a naturally occurring dicarboxylic acid with anti inflammatory, antioxidant, and antimicrobial properties.
+It targets the bacteria that cause acne, calms redness, and inhibits melanocytes to treat hyperpigmentation disorders like melasma and post inflammatory hyperpigmentation.

 Tretinoin is a prescription retinoid.
 It speeds up cell turnover to prevent clogged pores and fade dark spots.
 It also stimulates collagen production, which improves texture and reduces fine lines.